 The Board has set a target of issuing a decision within six months from the date that a petition for fast-track review is granted.
-Since the program’s inception in July 2020 through December 30, 2020, PTAB has decided 69 fast-track appeals with an average decision time of about 2 months from the date the petition for fast-track review was granted, and about 6 months from the date PTAB received the appeal.
+Since the program’s inception in July 2020 through December 30, 2020 through June 30, 2021, PTAB has decided 162 fast-track appeals with an average decision time of about 2 months from the date the petition for fast-track review was granted, and about 6 months from the date PTAB received the appeal.
 Thus, the overall decision time is at least 50% faster than the average appeal time for cases not under fast-track review, which currently stands at about 13 months at the end of calendar year 2020.

 Granted petition limits

-The USPTO has limited the number of granted petitions to 125 per quarter for the duration of the Fast-Track Appeals Pilot Program, which is expected to run for one year.
+The USPTO has limited the number of granted petitions to 125 per quarter for the duration of the Fast-Track Appeals Pilot Program, which is expected to run until July 2, 2022.

 The table shows the status of the number of granted petitions per quarter and total for the pilot duration, as well as open slots available during each time period.
-A “quarter” under this pilot program is defined as a three-month period measured from the start date of the pilot program.
-For example, if the pilot program has a start date of June 1, then a “quarter” spans the three months from June 1 to August 31.
+A “quarter” under this pilot program is defined as a three-month period, with the first three-month month period of the extended pilot measured from the extension date of the pilot program.
+For example, if the pilot program is extended on July 2, 2021, then the first “quarter” spans the three months from July 2, 2021 to October 2, 2021.